compsci-dami/Password-Manager/README.md

-# Password-Manager
+# Password Manager

-This Password Manager is a user-friendly desktop application designed to enhance your digital security by creating and managing complex passwords for various websites.
-Built with Python and utilizing the tkinter library for a clean graphical user interface, it offers a convenient way to store, generate, and retrieve passwords securely.
+This Password Manager is a simple yet effective tool built with Python and tkinter for generating and storing passwords securely.
+It allows users to generate random, strong passwords and manage them for different websites.

+## Features

+- Generate random passwords with a mix of letters, numbers, and symbols.
+- Save and retrieve passwords securely.
+- Simple and intuitive GUI.
+- Search functionality for stored passwords.

+## Getting Started

+### Prerequisites

+- Python 3.x
+- tkinter (should be included with Python)
+- pyperclip